skeptycal/ApplySyntax/docs/usage.md

 ```

 ### New File Syntax
 If you want to have a syntax applied when new files are created, set `new_file_syntax` to the name of the syntax to use.
-The format is exactly the same as the [`name`](#name) parameter in the syntax rules mentioned earlier.
+The format is exactly the same as the [`syntax`](#syntax) parameter in the syntax rules mentioned earlier.
 For example, if you want to have a new file use JavaScript syntax, set `new_file_syntax` to `JavaScript/JavaScript`.
 The default is `false`.

 ```js
     "new_file_syntax": "JavaScript/JavaScript",